At Sisters Inside, we believe

 most of the society's wealth.

-social groups are negatively stereotyped.
-For example, women are typically
+techniques.
+Other social groups are negatively stereotyped.
+For example,

-or "a special needs group".
-In fact, these combined groups
+"deviant", or "a special needs group".
+In fact,

 A wide variety of means